-The oil market is less than a year away from a fuel specification change for which neither the refining nor shipping industry appears to be prepared.
+The oil market is facing a fuel specification change for which neither the refining nor shipping industry appears to be prepared.

 This blog is a summary of some of the key findings from the IHS Markit Navigating Choppy Waters study.